Evening Light II Greeting Card by Liz Quebe

 This 5" x 7" blank card features an image from an original oil painting by Lisbeth Quebe of Rochester, Minnesota.
 The card includes a coordinating white envelope.

 Liz has loved drawing since she first picked up a crayon.
 As a child, she took oil painting classes from a neighbor in her home town of Decatur, Illinois, and went on to major in fine art at the University of Colorado.
 Her career in marketing and communications for the architectural industry offered creative opportunities in writing and graphic design, but left no time for drawing and painting.
-When she retired and moved to Soldiers Grove, WI from Chicago, IL in 2002, Liz picked up a brush for the first time in 35 years.
+When she retired and moved to Soldiers Grove, Wisconsin from Chicago, Illinois in 2002, Liz picked up a brush for the first time in 35 years.

 Liz is fortunate to be married to a talented woodworker.
 Her husband Jerry crafts many of the natural wood frames that set off her paintings.
 Liz and Jerry were deeply involved with the Driftless Area Art Festival since its inception in 2005, and served as co-chairs until 2017.